julianbesteiro/julianbesteiro/README.md

 <p>Seeking to broaden my skill set, I completed a 100-hour Javascript fundamentals course, discovering a passion for coding and tech along the way.
 Motivated by it, I enrolled in a rigorous 4-month full-time Coding Bootcamp focused on full-stack web development with Javascript and a 3-month full-time Bootcamp extension that consisted of the development of a last-mile delivery logistics app.</p>

 <p> With over 1400 hours of intensive training and the completion of four professional projects, I have emerged as a dedicated developer eager to tackle new projects and embrace new technologies.</p>

+<p> Since November 2023, I am deeply immersed in the fascinating world of AI and Machine Learning.</p>